andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 MVC2.1 Create a Thymeleaf template that displays a list of Products (id, name and price (double)) and a dynamic title and the corresponding controller method that returns the list of products.

+MVC2.3 Create a form to save Products, a result page to display the saved products and the corresponding controller methods.